scalabli/quo/docs/dialogs.rst

 .. code:: python

-    from quo.dialog import PromptBox
+    from quo.dialog import InputBox

-    PromptBox(
+    InputBox(
         title='Input dialog example',
-        text='Please type your name:').run()
+        text='Please type your name:')
 .. image:: ./images/inputbox.png

-The ``hide=True`` option can be passed to the :func:`~quo.dialog.PromptBox` function to turn this into a password input box.
+The ``hide=True`` option can be passed to the :func:`~quo.dialog.InputBox` function to turn this into a password input box.

-``Confirmation Box``
+``Confirm Box``
 --------------------

-The :func:`~quo.dialog.ConfirmationBox` function displays a yes/no
+The :func:`~quo.dialog.ConfirmBox` function displays a yes/no confirmation dialog.
-confirmation dialog.
 It will return a boolean according to the selection.

 .. code:: python

-    from quo.dialog import ConfirmationBox
+    from quo.dialog import ConfirmBox

-    ConfirmationBox(
+    ConfirmBox(
         title='Yes/No dialog example',
-        text='Do you want to confirm?').run()
+        text='Do you want to confirm?')
 .. image:: ./images/confirm.png